thechanmoon/mod-3-bake-off-challenge/README.md

   "name": "Rahul’s Chocolate-dipped Orange Madeleines", "description": "These dainty treats are filled with homemade orange curd.
-You’ll make more curd than you need, so keep the remainder to have on toast another time.", "image_url": "https://thegreatbritishbakeoff.co.uk/wp-content/uploads/2019/05/Choc_Orange_Madalienes_1024x450-1024x450.png", "rating": 0
+You’ll make more curd than you need, so keep the remainder to have on toast another time.", "image_url": "https://thegreatbritishbakeoff.co.uk/wp-content/uploads/2019/05/Choc_Orange_Madalienes_1024x450-1024x450.png", "score": 0
 }
 ```

 ### Rate Bake (Deliverable 4)

-**In the detail view, when a user enters a rating and submits**, the rating should be saved in the backend and persisted in the frontend.
+**In the detail view, when a user enters a score and submits**, the score should be saved in the backend and persisted in the frontend.

-To get your rating to persist in the backend, you'll need to make the following request. **NOTE**: take special notice of the required headers!
-Only judges can submit a rating, so you'll have to submit an additional header to authorize this request.
+To get your score to persist in the backend, you'll need to make the following request. **NOTE**: take special notice of the required headers!
+Only judges can submit a score, so you'll have to submit an additional header to authorize this request.

 *Rate Bake*
 ```